-Multidisciplinary meetings should continue, noting that the form of meetings may change, e.g. virtual conferences.
+Multidisciplinary meetings (MDMs) should continue, noting that the form of meetings may change, eg, virtual conferences.
 Clinical teams may face difficult decisions and if resources are constrained, care may deviate from usual pathways.
 Many of these pathways were already contributing to inequities.
 It is recognised that in times of stress biases may can be exacerbated, which may impact decision making and increase inequities.
-These issues should be acknowledged within multidisciplinary meetings.
+These issues should be acknowledged within MDMs.

 Where a Māori or Pacific patient's care does not follow the usual treatment pathway, the MDM should consider what can be done to maximise the potential for Māori or Pacific health gain and equity.
+If this is the case, best practice is to ensure review with a senior Māori or Pacific clinician if available, alternatively seek an opinion from Māori or Pacific health professionals locally.